IriLrnr/EvIBM/README.md

 Currently, I am updating the documentation.
 Some functions are missing and the function's descriptions are poor.

+In this branch I'm trying to keep changes when the simulation is in the middle so it wont be time wasted if the simulation is incomplete.
+It is lacking the parts where I specify if it's from the beginning or the middle, and I need to save the parameters separatedly, so I can review it and take it to start the simulation again

 ## References

 DE AGUIAR, Marcus Aloizo Martinez et al. Global patterns of speciation and diversity. **Nature**, v.
 460, n.
 7253, p.
 384-387, 2009.